kbroman/kbroman.github.io/pages/annotated_oa.md

 ---

-In order to have a better sense of what an Open Access policy for UW-Madison might look like, I studied the formal policies for several universities and provide the main components below, with quotes from the various policies.
+In order to have a better sense of what an Open Access policy for UW-Madison might look like, I looked at the formal policies for several universities and provide the main components below, with quotes from the various policies.